Engsiddeq/VSC/README.md

 Adding a snipet of code| `google it hhh bm`|you can add a snipet of code and assign a keyword to it so everytime you write that keyword you get VSC suggesting to complete the rest of code for you
-You can rename files and imported modules and it will be updated automatically wherever it was mentioned ScreenCast Mode| it's good for tutorials and you can turn it on from the command pallete<br> ![](img/8.png)
+You can rename files and imported modules and it will be updated automatically wherever it was mentioned ScreenCast Mode| it's good for tutorials and you can turn it on from the command pallete<br> ![](img/8.png) `Publish to github`...You can create repos on github without opening the website and push your project live with one press in VS code..|just open the command pallete and look for `Publish to github`

 ----
 </details>